Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/portal/oauth/README.md

 <h2>How to use the sample</h2>

+<p>This sample requires you to setup your own app on arcgis.com.
+See the <a href="https://github.com/Esri/arcgis-runtime-samples-java/wiki/OAuth">wiki</a> for details.</p>

-<p>Enter the details of the application registered in ArcGIS platform.
-Click on sign-in.
+<p>Enter the details of the application registered on arcgis.com and click sign-in.
-This will allow the ArcGIS platform to prompt a sign-in dialog.
+This will open a sign-in dialog.
 After the credentials are entered correctly, the sample will receive an authorization code from the ArcGIS platform.
 This authorization code will then be used to obtain an access token.
 This access token is used later to access user's profile.</p>